tushaarmehtaa/smartfill-extension/README.md

 - **User Profile Management**: Easily save and edit your profile information (name, email, professional summary, etc.) directly within the extension popup.
 - **Robust Field Detection**: Uses XPath to reliably identify form fields, making it compatible with dynamic pages built with frameworks like React or Angular.
 - **Secure**: Your API key and profile data are stored locally on your machine using Chrome's storage API and are never shared externally.
+- **Dark Mode**: Toggle between light and dark themes in both the popup and settings pages.

 ## Quick Setup